ebellocchia/bip_utils/readme/monero.md

 ## Monero library

-The Monero library allows to generate Monero keys, primary address and subaddresses like the official Monero wallets.
+The Monero library allows generating Monero keys, primary address and subaddresses like the official Monero wallets.

 ### Coin types